robertoAHenkel/aaron/001-llm-data-mining.md

   - [Text Generation Guide](https://ai.google.dev/gemini-api/docs/text-generation?lang=node)

 **Testing Your Fix:**
-1. After implementing your fix, try using the Admin Panel's URL content extraction feature
-2. Enter a URL (e.g., a GCP documentation page) and an entity description
-3. Click "Get Target Content" - if your fix works, you should see the extracted content appear!
+1. You are now able to run Aaron locally using `npm run dev`.
+2. Try our the Admin Panel's URL content extraction feature.
+For example you could try to extract the addresses and names of berlins top toy shops [from this website](https://www.visitberlin.de/en/blog/top-11-childrens-stores-berlin-christmas-shopping)

 ### Step 4: Explore Gemini Models for Enhanced Extraction 🚀

-Currently, the application is not using the most powerful model.
+Currently, the application is not using the most powerful model by default.
 To optimize the content extraction process, especially for accuracy and handling complex content, it's beneficial to explore if a more powerful Gemini model is available and suitable for our task.

 **Your Task:**

 1.  **Explore Available Gemini Models:**
-    *   Visit the [Gemini API documentation on models](https://ai.google.dev/gemini-api/docs/models/gemini) to understand the different Gemini models available, such as Gemini 2.0 Flash, Gemini 1.5 Pro, and others.
+    *   Visit the [Gemini API documentation on models](https://ai.google.dev/gemini-api/docs/models/gemini) to understand the different Gemini models available.
 Pay attention to their capabilities, strengths, and use cases.
     *   Also, check the [documentation for experimental models](https://ai.google.dev/gemini-api/docs/models/experimental-models).
 Experimental models often offer the latest advancements and might provide better performance, but come with the caveat of potential instability or changes.

 2.  **Identify a More Powerful Model (If Available):**